 Some recommend planting them slightly later, but they’re easy to raise when you plant them during this time.
-It should give you the best experience when you’re trying to grow zinnias and get them to produce flowers.
+It should give you the best experience when you’re trying to grow them and get them to produce flowers.

 Using good fertilizer is something that can help out a lot as well, and you can definitely find fertilizers that are good for zinnias.
-Your zinnias will have an easier time growing when they’re getting the right nutrients, but be sure to follow the instructions without giving your zinnias too much fertilizer.
+Your zinnias will have an easier time growing when they’re getting the right nutrients, but be sure to follow the instructions without giving them too much fertilizer.

 As with most things in life, too much of something good can wind up becoming a bad thing.
 Use fertilizer only as instructed so that you can have the best experience.